KarMiles/hotel-maintenance/README.md

 2\.
 As a user I want to report an issue with a specific room or other area of the establishment (Receptionist, Lower-level Manager).

 10\.
-As a site owner I want Front Desk staff to be able to enter information on current issues around mainaining the hospitality area.
+As a site owner I want Front Desk staff to be able to enter information on current issues around maintaining the hospitality area.

 11\.
 As a site owner I want the Maintenance Team to have fast and accurate information on current issues around the property.